 Key #4: Engage audiences employing a variety of strategies.

 There is no one best way to deliver a message or engage an audience.
 People receive and retain messages most effectively when they are delivered using multiple methods: words, pictures, videos, graphics, stories, and more.
 Involve audiences with pre-assessments, ice-breakers, questions, polls, reflections, activities, games, and post-assessments.
 Create active participants.

 Key #5: Communicate professionalism… always.

 The manner in which we conduct ourselves demonstrates professionalism, or the lack thereof.
 To be considered credible it is essential to convey professionalism in our writing and speaking, our attitude, and how we present ourselves.
 A professional demonstrates respect toward themselves and others.
 Strive for excellence and convey professionalism in all communication.

 Which key do you need to work on most?

 Ready to level up your nutrition communication knowledge and skill?

 For a downloadable copy of this tip sheet, go to: https://www.nutritioncommunicator.com/tip-sheets

-Are you ready to take the next step from average to awesome?
+Take the next step to go from average to awesome.
 Learn more about the book here: https://www.nutritioncommunicator.com/communicating-nutrition

 Download free resources here: https://www.nutritioncommunicator.com/resources-to-supplement-the-book